ROMEO & JULIETBy William Shakespeare

 Carissa J. Olsen has instant gravitas and gorgeous diction as the outraged Prince.
 Typically, the Prince is given “costume” authority, meaning being bedecked with purple velvet and a lot of bling to denote societal power.
 Olsen does sport a gorgeous black velvet jacket but projects the Prince’s power over Verona by her star power.

-The character of Capulet (Eduardo Vélez III) works as Juliet’s son-in-law rather than father.
+The character of Capulet (Eduardo Vélez III) works as Juliet’s son-in-law rather than a father.
 He wants to get rid of her and feels entitled to do so.
 The entire cast does a great job making Shakespearean English accessible, and Vélez in particular is perfectly in sync.
 His pacing, annunciation, and non-verbal cues make Capulet’s every line easy for us.
 We like Capulet when he forbids Tybalt from starting a brawl at his party, but when he turns on Juliet, Vélez sells it as all part of Capulet’s inherent self-serving nature.

 Samantha Calatozzo Cobb does a great job swanning around as the elegant Lady Capulet.
 She navigates the rough terrain between the Lady’s duty to her husband and (limited) sympathy for Juliet.
 A brooding Trey Smith hits the mark as Tybalt, a character with all of Mercutio’s swagger but none of his charm.
 Sinon Beskok provides comic relief as the hapless Sampson, bedecked with a comically servile tie made of, and strung from, beads.